 Bhava Studios is one of my favorite vegan shoe designers, so of course they have a bridal option!
 Bhava’s creative director, Francisca, designed the Bhava “Esperanza” pump for her own wedding, so you know she put extra effort into it.
 This style is available in five colors, with “ivory” and “stargaze” being the most traditionally bridal.
 If you want to grab them for your bridesmaids as well, you can get 35% off on orders of 4 pairs or more with code ECOBRIDE!
 Check out the Esperanza pumps here.

 I never would’ve thought to look on Etsy, but thanks to a bunch of Google searches, that’s actually where I ended up buying my customized wedding shoes!
 On Etsy, you’ll find a variety of handmade and vintage shoes, as well as customized services like adding lace or crystals to shoes you pick out yourself.
 These are the two shops I found to be most helpful:

 Betsey Johnson Blue (vegan options)

 I’ve always loved Betsey Johnson’s feminine but edgy aesthetic, so I’m really excited to share her Betsey Johnson Blue line, which is full of manmade & leather-free bridal options!
 Because Betsey Johnson isn’t a fully vegan brand, be sure to check the materials list before purchasing.
-Right now, I’m loving these styles (click each image to shop):
+Right now, I’m loving the Clair, the Owen, and the Anise.